MarkFChavez/what_is/README.md

 Implementation.

     x = WhatIs::Define.new("<insert word to define>")
-    x.go! # returns the meaning of the word
+    x.define! # returns the meaning of the word

 ## Contributing